TN unveils logo for Global Investors Meet 2024 | Science-Environment

 - India

-Tamil Nadu Chief Minister M K Stalin on Thursday set the ball rolling for the state government's ambitious Global Investors Meet (GIM), unveilling the 'logo' for the meet scheduled to be held on January 7 and 8, 2024 in Chennai.
+Tamil Nadu Chief Minister M K Stalin on Thursday unveiled the 'logo' for the state government's ambitious Global Investors Meet scheduled to be held on January 7 and 8 in 2024 here.

+Earlier, appealing to the industrialists gathered at the venue, he said they should be brand ambassadors for Tamil Nadu and invite top companies to invest in Tamil Nadu.

 ''I am happy to announce that the Global Investors Meet is scheduled to be held on January 7 and 8, 2024 in Chennai.
-I extend my greetings to the Industries, Investment Promotion and Commerce Department for organising it,'' he said.
+I extend my greetings to Industries, Investment Promoting and Commerce department for organising it.'' he said.

-Stalin recalled that several international companies had decided to set up shop in Tamil Nadu only during the DMK rule in 1996-2001 when late M Karunanidhi was chief minister.
+Stalin recalled that several international companies have decided to set up shop in Tamil Nadu only during the DMK rule in 1996-2001 when late M Karunanidhi was the chief minister.

-Those industries which are currently located on the outskirts of Chennai all commenced operation during DMK rule, he said.
+Those industries which are currently located on the outskirts of Chennai all commenced operation only during the DMK rule, he claimed.
 Responding to media reports that the state was not able to achieve first rank in attracting investments as it did not promote itself although it bagged huge investments, he said, ''Attracting investments alone does not assume significance, it should also be advertised.
-In such a scenario, today's event (to unveil a logo) is a necessity,'' he said.

-Stalin said that a government should have a good reputation and offer better infrastructure facilities with a good law-and-order situation.
-Only then investors would come forward to make investments in a state, he said.
+In such a scenario, today's event (to unveil a logo) is a necessity.''
+Stalin observed that a government should have a good reputation, offer better infrastructure facilities with a good law and order situation.
+Only then investors would come forward to make investments in a state.

-The chief minister said that in the past two years, his government signed 241 MoUs with companies who have committed investments of Rs 2,97,196 lakh crore.
+In the last two years, the CM said his government signed 241 memorandum of understandings with companies which have committed investments of Rs 2,97,196 lakh crore.

-The investments were expected to generate 4,15,282 new jobs in the state, he said.
+The investments were expected to generate 4,15,282 new jobs in the state.

-During the forthcoming Global Investors Meet, several crores of investments would be attracted that would create several new jobs particularly for women, he said.
+During the forthcoming Global Investors Meet, investments worth several crores would be attracted and several new jobs particularly for women would be created, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)